 Both bookmarked and reading list pages will synchronize the webpages to your Google account.
 This make it possible to access the list from different devices that are logged into your account.

 If you have ever used bookmarks in Google Chrome, using reading list is not different.
-The following steps guide you on how to add a page to your reading list.
+On old Chrome versions, you can click on the bookmarks icon in the address bar and add the page to reading list.

 Follow the below instructions in order to access the content you have added to the reading list.